ataffe/computer_vision/blend/README.md

 where:

 BlendedImage = The combination of the two images blended together
-alpha = the percent of image 1 that will be included in the blend.
+alpha = The percent of image 1 that will be included in the blend.
 image1 = The first image.
 image2 = The second image.